jpwilliams/temit/docs/endpoints.md

 If you wish to return an error to a requester, you can `throw` it; any error thrown from the handler will be returned.

-Should the error be catastrophic (read: process-ending), it can't be guaranteed that the message was ever properly handled, so it will return to RabbitMQ and be re-distributed to either another running endpoint or the same one once it boots back up.
+Whenever a message is pushed from RabbitMQ to an endpoint, it's marked as "acknowledged", meaning that the message is or has been handled.
+This means that if a message is pulled from RabbitMQ and the process dies before it can reply, the message will be dropped and the request will time out.
+This is because endpoints are transient, and a failed handler should result in a failed request.

-As long as at least one endpoint successfully handles the message before the configured expiry time set by the requester, the request will be successful.
+> If you want guaranteed deliveries that will retry on failure, use emitters and listeners instead.